 About LDAP

 LDAP provides for separate authentication and authorization facilities.
-LDAP allows for a single access control server (the LDAP daemon) to provide each service authentication and authorization independently.
+LDAP allows a single access control server (the LDAP daemon) to provide authentication and authorization for each service independently.
 Each service can be tied into its own database to take advantage of other services available on that server or on the network, depending on the capabilities of the daemon.

 The LDAP client/server protocol uses TCP (port 389) for transport requirements.
-Cisco NX-OS devices provide centralized authentication using the LDAP protocol.
+NX-OS devices provide centralized authentication using the LDAP protocol.

 LDAP Authentication and Authorization